projectmesa/mesa/mesa/examples/README.md

-# Mesa core examples
+# Mesa Core Examples
-These examples are a collection of classic agent based models built using Mesa.
-These core examples are maintained by the Mesa team and are intended to demonstrate the capabilities of Mesa.
+This repository contains a curated set of classic agent-based models implemented using Mesa.
+These core examples are maintained by the Mesa development team and serve as both demonstrations of Mesa's capabilities and starting points for your own models.

-More user examples and showcases can be found in the [mesa-examples](https://github.com/projectmesa/mesa-examples) repository.
+## Overview
+The examples are categorized into two groups:
+1. **Basic Examples** - Simpler models that use only stable Mesa features; ideal for beginners
+2. **Advanced Examples** - More complex models that demonstrate additional concepts and may use some experimental features

+> **Note:** Looking for more examples?
+Visit the [mesa-examples](https://github.com/projectmesa/mesa-examples) repository for user-contributed models and showcases.

 ## Basic Examples
 The basic examples are relatively simple and only use stable Mesa features.
 They are good starting points for learning how to use Mesa.